 2. Have enough funds to pay off your credit card bills entirely on or before the due date to stockpile these gift cards without paying exorbitant credit card fees.

-3. Constantly owe the IRS at tax time, and you are open to spreading out your payments throughout the year by sending estimated taxes quarterly.
+3. Constantly owe the IRS at tax time, and you are open to spreading out your payments throughout the year by sending estimated taxes four times a year.

 4. Do not mind shelling out the small fee for using debit cards for estimated tax payments.